 Over the past 50 years, about 175,000 people have left large state-run institutions and moved into homes in their communities.
 Increasingly, many of these people move between institutions and the criminal legal system.
-In 2019, 268 (29%) people moving into large state-run institutions came from correctional facilities.
-In 2019, 268 (29%) people moving into large state-run institutions came from correctional facilities.
-94 (17%) of those leaving large state-run institutions moved into a jail, prison, or other correctional facility.
-While these numbers are relatively small, these data still indicate a larger problem of institutionalization and incarceration of people with IDD.
+In 2019, 17% of those leaving moved into a jail, prison, or other correctional facility.
+29% of people moving into large state-run institutions came from correctional facilities.